30 Oct Rathcroghan Royal Site

 Formerly known as Dumna Selga, this mound, technically a “bowl barrow,” traditionally was where the severed hand of the warrior Fráech was buried after he was drowned and then decapitated during his single combat with Cúchulainn during the Táin Bó Cúailnge.

 Known as the inauguration site where kingship rituals for the Christian O’Conor leaders were performed, this small mound was also in legend the burial spot of Fráech, Medb’s son-in-law.
-Some sources suggest that Medb’s daughter, Finnabair, also lies within the mound.25 The Proclamation Stone once stood atop the mound and was used until 1641 in a ritual in which a newly elected king was required to step into the marks reputedly left on the stone by the Connachta ancestor, Conn of the Hundred Battles.
-This stone has been removed and is now at Clonalis House near Castlerea.
+Some sources suggest that Medb’s daughter, Finnabair, also lies within the mound.33 The Proclamation Stone of the O’Conor clan once stood atop the mound and was used until 1641 in a ritual in which a newly elected king was required to step into the marks reputedly left on the stone by the Connachta ancestor, Conn of the Hundred Battles.
+This ritual, from early historic times, may have originated from the reverence accorded the site in antiquity, with the goal of projecting that reverence into the political sphere.
+The stone, as seen in the photograph below right, has been removed and is now at Clonalis House near Castlerea.

-Some have suggested that when the O’Conor inauguration stone was placed on the mound the burial marker for Fráech was removed, and then re-used as the lintel stone in Oweynagat Cave, with its ogham inscription added in the fifth century.27
+Some have suggested that when the O’Conor inauguration stone was placed on the mound the burial marker for Fráech was removed, and then re-used as the lintel stone in Oweynagat Cave, with its ogham inscription added in the fifth century.35

 Rath na dTarbh,”The Fort of the Bulls” (see the conclusion of the Táin, below), was where the two legendary bulls, the Donn Cuailnge of the Ulstermen and the white-horned Finnbennach of Connacht, fought their final bloody battle.
 The Rathnadarve enclosure provides a symmetrical geographical ending to the epic, which begins nearby with the king and queen’s “pillow-talk” at their palace of Crúachan.